hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

   + each origin w/ an associated set of database
   + a database comprises one or more object stores
   + name of a database
-    + used to identifY a databas within a specific origin
+    + used to identify a databas within a specific origin
     + any string value, including the empty string
     + remaining constant for the lifetime of the database
   + version of a database